desmondogazebo/spca_scraper/README.md

 Use of this script requires a .env file with the token of the bot.
 You may generate one through @BotFather on Telegram.
 Otherwise, start the use of the bot via the /search command.
+This bot CURRENTLY does not have error handling i.e. incorrect input.

 telegram output: